majhibibhuti/TDE/README.md

 - `--total_tokens`: The total number of tokens to process (-1 for unlimited).
 - `--reference`: Whether to include reference field (True or False).

+  Please make sure to give the data path inside the json file.
+For reference see the manifest.json file in translation folder.
+  The data should be in this format.

 ### Transliteration Module

 To use the Transliteration Module, run the main.py script with the following arguments: